 The ability to think strategically is the one leadership skill that can set your team and your business apart.
+But why is strategic planning important?
 Business has changed rapidly in the last 10 years, product lifecycles have shortened, outsourcing has reorganised entire sectors, real time marketing and social media are mainstream tools and the world’s trading stage is becoming increasingly easier to access.

 Every company is applying innovativeness, influence, communication skills and technology to enhance their ability to get things done.
 However, you can distinguish your business by showing you can think (and act) strategically.

 Last year, Management Research Group (MRG) did a global study evaluating the leadership practices and effectiveness of 60,000 managers and executives in 140+ countries and 26 industries.
 The leading observation was that a strategic approach to leadership was, on average, 10 times more important to the perception of effectiveness than other behaviours studied.
 It was twice as important as communication (the second most important behaviour) and almost 50 times more important than hands-on tactical performance.

 The MRG study found that strategic leaders have a particular mindest that sets them apart.

 - Strategic leaders take a broad, long-range approach to problem-solving and decision-making that involves objective analysis, thinking ahead and planning.

 - They are able to think in multiple time frames, identifying what needs to be accomplished over time and what has to happen now; in six months; in a year and in three years, to achieve those goals.

 - Strategic leaders also are able to think systemically.
 They are able to identify the impact of decisions on various segments of the business and on customers.